sphinx-doc/sphinx/Doc-26/library/functions.rst

 .. function:: file(filename[, mode[, bufsize]])

-   Constructor function for the :class:`file` type, described further  in section :ref:`bltin-file-objects`, "File Objects (XXX reference: bltin-file- objects.html)".
+   Constructor function for the :class:`file` type, described further in section :ref:`bltin-file-objects`.
 The constructor's arguments are the same as those of the :func:`open` built-in function described below.

    When opening a file, it's preferable to use :func:`open` instead of  invoking this constructor directly.  :class:`file` is more suited to type testing (for